javaf/extra-event/README.md

 `java-spine` is a *minimal* **stimulus-reflex** *(event)* library for *Java*.
-It is based on [publish-subscribe pattern](http://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern), and can be used in [event-loop construct](http://en.wikipedia.org/wiki/Event_loop) as shown in [examples](#examples).
+It is based on [publish-subscribe pattern](http://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern), and can be used in [event-loop construct](http://en.wikipedia.org/wiki/Event_loop) as well, see [examples](#examples).
 Here, everthing related to **events** in *computer science* is named in terms of their *biological counterparts* to make it easier to **feel** and *memorize*.